Source: Wikipedia

 Human relevance and use

-[edit]The larvae and adults are considered neither pests nor vectors.
-Instead, black soldier fly larvae play a role similar to that of redworms as essential decomposers in breaking down organic substrates and returning nutrients to the soil.
+[edit]Neither larvae nor adults are considered to be agricultural pests or disease vectors.
+Black soldier fly larvae play a role similar to that of redworms as essential decomposers in breaking down organic substrates and returning nutrients to the soil.
 The larvae have voracious appetites and can be used for composting household food scraps and agricultural waste products.

 Additionally, black soldier fly larvae are an alternative source of protein for aquaculture, animal feed, and pet food.[18][28]